 There are over 12,000 people living with dementia in Suffolk – a figure that is only expected to rise in the coming years, as Suffolk welcomes more elderly into the county.
 With this in mind, Suffolk Healthcare has an extensive range of dementia services in place to help those living with the disease.

-Age Space has compiled all the Suffolk dementia services that are available in one place for you here.
+Age Space has compiled all of the Suffolk dementia services that are available into one place for you, here.

 We also have a guide on Dementia Friendly Initiatives in Suffolk.

 NHS Services for People with Dementia in Suffolk

 Age Space has broken down how NHS and healthcare services are operated on the Elderly Care in Suffolk page.
 Some dementia support services are Suffolk-wide, while others are divided up to cover East or West Suffolk.

 The Dementia Connect service provides one-to-one support to people with dementia, carers and family members.
 The service is tailored to meet your personal circumstances and needs.
 It can provide you with information to help you understand more about dementia as well as practical and emotional support to live well with dementia.

 Their team of local Dementia Advisors can provide advice, information and support to anybody affected by dementia, including if you are undergoing assessment or worried about your memory.
 Dementia Advisors can also make referrals to Suffolk Family Carers, who could undertake a Carers Assessment.
 This focuses on the carer, how it might affect you, and how it might prevent you doing the things you want to, along with what outcomes you might like to achieve.
 Suffolk Family Carers specialist advisors can also help with setting up a Family Carers Emergency Care Plan.

 Support Line is available Monday to Wednesday, 9:00am – 8:00pm; Thursday to Friday, 9:00am – 5:00pm; Weekends: 10:00am – 4:00pm.